 10. Education positively and significantly affects GRDP based on constant prices.
-This situation shows that the higher the number of graduates and the high school equivalent, the higher the GRDP at constant prices.
+This situation shows that the higher the number of graduates and the high school equivalent, the higher the GRDP at constant price

-11. The population has a negative and significant effect on economic development.
-This shows that the higher the ratio dependency, the lower the GRDP value at constant prices.
+The population has a negative and significant effect on economic development.
+This 11. shows that the higher the ratio dependency, the lower the GRDP value at constant prices.

-12. Labor has a negative and insignificant effect on the development economy.
-This situation shows that the open unemployment rate is insignificant to GRDP at constant prices.
+Labor has a negative and insignificant effect on the development economy.
+This situation 12. shows to the open unemployment rate is insignificant to GRDP at constant prices.

-13. Human development has a positive and insignificant effect on development economic.
-This shows that human development does not significantly impact GRDP at constant prices.
+Human development has a positive and insignificant effect on development economic.
+13. This shows that human developme 24 does not significantly impact GRDP at constant prices.

-14. Prosperous families have a negative and significant impact on development economics.
-This shows that the higher the number of prosperous families II, the lower the value of GRDP at constant prices.
+Prosperous families have a negative and significant impact on development economics.
+14. This shows that the higher the number of prosperous families II, the lower the value of GRDP at constant prices.